Equal Employment Opportunity Commission v. Abercrombie & Fitch Stores

 Equal Employment Opportunity Commission v.
-Abercrombie & Fitch Stores, 575 U.S. 768 (2015), was a United States Supreme Court case regarding a Muslim American woman, Samantha Elauf, who was refused a job at Abercrombie & Fitch in 2008 because she wore a head scarf, which conflicted with the company's dress code.
-The Supreme Court of the United States ruled 8-1 in Elauf's favor on June 1, 2015.
+Abercrombie & Fitch Stores, 575 U.S. 768 (2015), was a United States Supreme Court case regarding a Muslim American woman, Samantha Elauf, who was refused a job at Abercrombie & Fitch in 2008 because she wore a headscarf, which conflicted with the company's dress code.
+The Supreme Court of the United States ruled 8–1 in Elauf's favor on June 1, 2015.

 Background

 In 2008, Elauf, then 17 years old, applied for a job at an Abercrombie & Fitch store in Tulsa, Oklahoma.
-During her interview with the company, she was wearing a head scarf, but did not say why.
-The woman interviewing her, Heather Cooke, was initially impressed with Elauf, but also concerned about her head scarf.
+During her interview with the company, she was wearing a hijab (headscarf), but did not say why.
+The woman interviewing her, Heather Cooke, was initially impressed with Elauf, but also concerned about her headscarf.
 Cooke had told the manager of the store that she thought Elauf was wearing the scarf for religious reasons, but the manager responded that employees were not allowed to wear hats at work, and so declined to hire her.

 In 2009, the Equal Employment Opportunity Commission sued Abercrombie & Fitch on Elauf's behalf.
 This led to a lawsuit in a federal district court that resulted in Elauf receiving $20,000 in damages.
 However, this decision was later reversed by the 10th U.S. Circuit Court of Appeals, which ruled in favor of Abercrombie & Fitch on the basis that Elauf did not provide the company with information about her need for an accommodation.